maxsitt/insect-detect-docs/docs/software/pisetup.md

 env_insdet/bin/python3 -m pip install -r insect-detect/requirements.txt
 ```

-Run the scripts with the Python interpreter from the virtual environment:
+Your system is all set up and ready to go now!
+Run the scripts with the
+Python interpreter from the virtual environment:

 ``` bash
 env_insdet/bin/python3 insect-detect/webapp.py
 ```

+Check the [Usage](usage.md){target=_blank} instructions for more details about
+the software and how to use it.

 !!! tip ""